Epic-Breakfast-Productions/OpenQuarterMaster/deployment/Single Host/docs/Certs.md

 To be flexible to your usecase, we support several modes of how these certs are acquired.
 These are explained below.

+**NOTE:** Currently only self-signed is fully implemented.
+Let's Encrypt still needs work, and Provided should work, as long as you are providing a CA.

 ## Config

 All config related to certs are placed under `cert.*` in config.
 Explanation below.